-- Create a balanced compensation mix

-- Reduce emphasis on variable remuneration

-- Enhance long-term value creation

-- Improve the alignment of risk and reward

-- Place a significant weighting on non-financial sustainable performance indicators
+- Create a balanced compensation mix - Reduce variable remuneration in line with market practise - Enhance long-term value creation - Improve the alignment of risk, performance and reward - Place a significant weighting on sustainable performance indicators aligned with our strategy.

-The variable remuneration is linked to clear targets of which a large part non-financial targets, e.g. operational excellence, customer focus and top employer.
+The variable remuneration is linked to clear targets of which a large part are non-financial targets, e.g. operational excellence, customer focus and top employer.

-The remuneration policy for the Executive Board of ING Group as proposed by the Supervisory Board has been approved by the Annual General Meeting of Shareholders (AGM) on 27 April 2010 and adjustments were approved by the AGM on 9 May 2011.
+The remuneration policy for the Executive Board of ING Group as proposed by the Supervisory Board has been approved by the Annual General Meeting of Shareholders (AGM) on 27 April 2010 and adjustments were approved by the AGM in May 2011 and May 2014.
 The remuneration policy for the Executive Board of ING Group applies in full to the members of the Management Board Banking.
-For more information, see the Remuneration Report in ING's Annual Reports 2010, 2011 and 2012.
+For more information, see the Remuneration Report in ING's Annual Reports 2010 until 2014.

-Both the charters of the Management Board Banking and the Supervisory Board reflect that the Management Board Banking and Supervisory Board are committed to ensure that the execution of the remuneration policy continues to be in line with the criteria set out in this principle.
+Both the charters of the Management Board Banking and the Supervisory Board reflect that the Management Board Banking and Supervisory Board continue to be committed to ensure that the execution of the remuneration policy remains to be in line with the criteria set out in this principle.